Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Miscellaneous:

+- Error Message will display the best save game to be sent.
 - Added Version identification in game files.
 - Added some installation instructions.
 - Error Messages and Warning Messages will now display the OS.